Traxmaxx/dotfiles/README.md

 ### How It Works

-This dotfiles setup uses a file-by-file symlinking approach with these principles:
+My dotfiles setup uses a file-by-file symlinking approach with these principles:

 - Creates directories in `~/.config/` only if they don't already exist
 - Symlinks individual files from the repository to your config directories
 - Preserves any files not tracked in the repository
 - Only overwrites files that are explicitly managed by the dotfiles

-This means you can safely update your dotfiles without losing custom configurations that aren't part of the repository.

 ### Full Installation